You can use your own SSL certificate to secure ThoughtSpot HTTP(S) traffic.

 - Obtain the certificate from an issuing authority.

-ThoughtSpot works with a wide variety of SSL types, from a wide variety of vendors.
+ThoughtSpot supports a wide variety of SSL types.

 Configure SSL for web traffic